ganesh2925/Phishing_URL_Detector_With_ML_And_ReactJS/README.md

  3. Run `python api.py`
  4. Open the client folder 'cd client'
  5. Run `npm i` to install the dependency.
- 6. Next Run `npm start` to access front end.
+ 6. Next Run `npm start` to access the front end.
  7. Enter the URL in the input field and click Test URL to get the result.
  8. The result will be displayed in the output field.

-# The Front-End Designed Look like this:-
+# The Front-End design Looks like this:-

 ![alt text](image.png)

 # Back-End (Flask) API Code:-

 ![alt text](image-1.png)

 # Machine learning (ML) Model accuracy:-

 ![alt text](image-2.png)